TheOdinProject/curriculum/ruby/basics/hashes.md

 # Hashes
-A brief summary about what this lesson is about and why the topics or concepts it covers are important.
+* what is a hash and why is it useful

 ## Learning outcomes
 *Look through these now and then use them to test yourself after doing the assignment*